slarmoo/.github/profile/simon/simonReact/simonReact.md

 ## Enabling React

 We now have everything set up to start using React for the application.
-To make this happen we need to install the React components for the basic functionality, DOM manipulation, and request routing to display individual components.
+To make this happen, we need to install the React components for the basic functionality, DOM manipulation, and request routing to display individual components.
 React is installed by running the following console command:

 ```sh
 npm install react react-dom react-router-dom
 ```

-### index.html and index.jsx
+### `index.html` and `index.jsx`

 With React we have a single HTML file that dynamically loads all of the other application components into its DOM using JavaScript.
 We replace the existing `index.html` file with the following React version.

-**index.html**
+**`index.html`**

 ```html
 <!DOCTYPE html>